brymerr921/VirSorterParser/README.md

 tar -xvzf metagene/mga_x86_64.tar.gz
 ```

-After you download the "virsorter-data" archive from CyVerse, you'll need to edit the wrapper script to point to the virsorter-data directory on your computer.
+After you download the "virsorter-data.tar.gz" archive from CyVerse, you'll need to edit the wrapper script to point to the virsorter-data directory on your computer.
 On line 46 of `wrapper_phage_contigs_sorter_iPlant.pl`, you'll need to change `'/data';` to the path to the virsorter-data archive you've downloaded and extracted, e.g. `'/path/to/virsorter-data'`.

 ## Running VirSorter
-Once you have the conda environment created, VirSorter downloaded, and the symbolic links created, running VirSorter is as easy as:
+Of course, you can always run VirSorter on CyVerse, or using Docker.
+If you've managed it install it yourself, you can run it that way too.
+If you installed it yourself, once you have the conda environment created, VirSorter downloaded, and the symbolic links made, running VirSorter is as easy as:
 ```
 source activate virsorter
 wrapper_phage_contigs_sorter_iPlant.pl -f assembly.fasta --db 1 --wdir output_directory --ncpu 4
 ```
-It is _critical_ that VirSorter is run on the _exact same assembly FASTA file_ that was used to generate the Anvi'o contigs database, map and profile reads, etc.
+It is _critical_ that VirSorter is run on the _exact same assembly FASTA file_ that was used to generate the Anvi'o contigs database, map and profile reads, etc. This point can't be overstated!

+The --db argument can either be 1 or 2.
+If set to 1, then VirSorter will use phage HMMs computed from RefSeq phages published before January 2014.
+If set to 2, then Virsorter will use HMMs pre-2014 phages (option 1) plus HMMs from phage contigs identified in curated virome datasets.

 ## VirSorter outputs
 VirSorter writes several outputs to a working directory that you specify when run VirSorter.
 The files we need for importing VirSorter annotations into Anvi'o include: